malparty/xavv1-remix/README.md

   - Avoid unnecessary complications.
 - [Kombol](https://github.com/skychil/kombol) – a combo-optimized keymapping.
 This extends Miryoku and removes some confusion for keys like `[]`, `{}`, `()`, `-=+`, `' "`, `; :`, ... that I had some hard time mastering with Miryoku.

-The QMK code is based inspired by the [aurora sweep_keymap from flinguenheld](https://github.com/flinguenheld/sweep_keymap) and the default Cantor keymap.
+The QMK code is inspired by the [aurora sweep_keymap from flinguenheld](https://github.com/flinguenheld/sweep_keymap) and the default Cantor keymap.

 My code is probably NOT clean, I would NOT recommend using it as a starting point to create a brand new keymap.
 But you can explore some features and take the pieces you want.